 Whatever the time of year, I do like a warm comforting soup.
-I got to share a bowl with my neighbour today as we both put the world to rights – well it makes a change from talking about the weather.
+I got to share a bowl with my elderley neighbour today, while he put the world to rights.

 Soup: (makes approx’ 2 litres.)

 2 1/2 pints or 1.420 litres of chicken stock.